EvanFalcone/Chart.js/docs/polar-area/dataset-properties.md

 # Dataset Properties

-The doughnut/pie chart allows a number of properties to be specified for each dataset.
-These are used to set display properties for a specific dataset.
-For example, the colour of a the dataset's arc are generally set this way.
+The following options can be included in a polar area chart dataset to configure options for that specific dataset.

 ## Label
 **Type:** String